matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 Next, clone my [minimal Flask repository](https://github.com/matt-cart/minimal-website-demo) into a new folder.

 In the previous example, the website was entirely contained within a single Python script.
 This is great, but it will struggle to capture some of the complexity and sophistication we hope to implement.
-The demonstration repository is structed as follows:
+This demo repository is structed as follows:

 ```
 ├── run.py